talkohavy/filters/TASKS.md

 ---

-## ✅ Completed Tasks

-_Completed tasks will be moved here with completion dates._

----

 ## 📝 Notes

 - **Breaking Changes**: Phase 1 tasks will introduce breaking changes and require a major version bump